-Any time you come across a quadratic formula you want to analyze, this parabola calculator will be perfect for you.
-Not only will it provide you with the parabola equation in the standard form and in the vertex form, but also calculate the parabola vertex, focus and directrix.
+Any time you come across a quadratic formula you want to analyze, this parabola calculator will be the perfect tool for you.
+Not only will it provide you with the parabola equation in the standard form and vertex form, but also calculate the parabola vertex, focus and directrix.

 What is a parabola?

 Parabola is a U-shaped symmetrical curve.
-Its main property is that every point lying on the parabola is in an equal distance to a certain point, called the focus of a parabola, and a line, called its directrix.
+Its main property is that every point lying on a parabola equidistant from both a certain point, called the focus of a parabola, and a line, called its directrix.
 It is also the curve that corresponds to quadratic equations.

 The axis of symmetry of a parabola is always perpendicular to the directrix and goes through the focus point.
-The vertex of a parabola is the point at which the parabola makes the hardest turn; it lies halfway between the focus and the directrix.
+The vertex of a parabola is the point at which the parabola makes its sharpest turn; it lies halfway between the focus and the directrix.

 A real-life example of a parabola is the path traced by an object in projectile motion.